phirecc/wgnord/README.md

 # wgnord
+*Note: I don't condone using NordVPN, it is untrustworthy like all other commercial VPN providers.
+I don't say no to free things though.*

-This script lets you connect to NordVPN servers through wireguard using their "NordLynx" protocol.
+This script lets you connect to NordVPN servers through WireGuard using their "NordLynx" protocol.

 Dependencies: